Editor’s note: This story was updated July 20, 2023, with more current data and application instructions.

 If you don’t have 36 college credits, you’ll also need to take a training course.
 The one offered through Frontline Education costs $180.

 Who would be good candidates for substitute teaching?

-If you enjoy working with children and would like to help schools stay open during difficult times, you might be a good fit.
-You might also find the job appealing if you prefer a flexible schedule but want to earn some income.
+If you enjoy working with children, you might be a good fit.
+You might also find the job appealing if you prefer a flexible schedule.

 What will my schedule be like?

 Elliott said a major perk of substitute teaching is that you have a lot of options when it comes to your schedule.

 You can decide if you want to limit your hours, avoid certain weekdays or take time off.